Please click on the headings for more information.

 We do not transfer any personal data outside the EEA.
 If we do transfer data outside the EEA, we will ensure that there is an appropriate mechanism for doing so that complies with all relevant legislation and will also ensure that your data receives the same level of protection as it is afforded within the EEA.

 The HEA will store your data for as long as it is necessary for the purposes of the processing activity.
 We maintain records of applications and enrolments for statistical and reporting purposes.
-If you are successful in attaining a place on a course your data will be maintained until 2026 in order to satisfy our reporting requirements under the Common Provisions Regulation.
+If you are successful in attaining a place on a course your data will be maintained until three years after a Financial claim has been submitted to the ESF in order to satisfy our reporting requirements under the Common Provisions Regulation.
 If you are not successful, or do not accept a place on a course, we will continue to process your data in an anonymised form.

 You have a number of rights under the Data Protection Law.
 These rights can be applied by making the appropriate request to the HEA by contacting us on email@example.com.
 In processing a Data Subject request, the HEA will: